-In order to be considered for early admission, the completed Application and Medical Forms with all necessary documents including the Recommendation Forms and scores of the ISEE (Independent School Entrance Exam) must be received no later than February 20th, 2017 for applicants to Elementary, Middle, and High School.
-For Early Years applicants, kindly check the Timeline Calendar below for application deadlines.
+In order to be considered for early admission (where vacancies are available), the completed Application and Medical Forms with all necessary documents including the Recommendation Forms and scores of the ISEE (Independent School Entrance Exam) must be received no later than February 25th, 2021 for applicants to Elementary, Middle, and High School.
+For Early Childhood applicants, kindly check the Timeline Calendar below for application deadlines.

-Applicants to all four divisions of the American Community School at Beirut (Early Years, Elementary, Middle, and High School) are required to submit the following:
+Applicants to all four divisions of the American Community School Beirut (Early Childhood, Elementary, Middle, and High School) are required to submit the following:

 Medical Form plus a photocopy of the Vaccination Card